vcheng3/NaiveBayes-ComputationalLinguistics/README.md

  scala -cp path_to_jar lin567_p1.Run train.labeled dev.labeled 1 3

-We also had a perl script that was prepared to us for evaluation in evaluate.p1.
+To execute the perl script for evaluation in evaluate.p1.
 To evaluate our models, we use:

  scala -cp path_to_jar lin567_p1.Run train.labeled dev.labeled 3 1 | ./evaluate.pl –gold dev.labeled